 The most important question you can ask in a relationship business is: How are we doing?

-“How are we doing?” is the super-charged question that opens doors, solidifies relationships, and unlocks the referral portal.
-Imagine how your clients might feel when hearing that you sincerely want to exceed their expectations – and that you are taking action to do so?
+This super-charged question opens doors, solidifies relationships, and unlocks the referral portal.
+Just think about how your clients will feel when they understand that you sincerely want to exceed their expectations – and you’re taking action to do so.

-Here’s how to use this question to improve your business relationships:
+Here’s how to use this question to boost your business relationships:

 Ask your clients.
 “How are we doing?
-On a scale of 1 to 10, how are we doing relative to (choose one or insert your own) product quality, delivery times, customer service, the quality of our relationship?
+On a scale of 1 to 10, how are we doing relative to product quality, delivery times, customer service, the quality of our relationship (choose one or insert your own)?
 Are we meeting and exceeding your expectations?”

-Don’t accept “yes”, or “fine” or “okay”.
-Don’t be annoying about it, but persist and ask for a number.
+Don’t accept a simple “yes”, or “fine” or “okay”.
+Without being annoying about it, persist until they pick a number.
 Once they’ve given you one, ask what needs to be done in order to move the relationship from that number to a 10.

 Once you‘ve begun to make headway towards reaching that “10”, you open the door for questions like, “Now that we’ve resolved that issue, who do you know that would appreciate the same level of service?”
 Clients are going to be impressed with service that is closer to a 10 than a 4, right?
 They’ll also be impressed with your dedication to sustaining the highest level of service – and isn’t that what it’s all about?

 Let’s be honest: your ego may take a bruising in this process.

 Your relationships with certain clients may not be anywhere near what you think they are – and their concerns may not be anything like what you imagined.
 I suspect you’ll have a healthy fear of hearing some of the issues your clients bring up.
 No one wants to know that a key business relationship is only at a 6 (or worse).
 But now you’ll have the opportunity to improve it.

 The only question that remains is: What do you need to do to get comfortable asking the question?